louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Understanding the molecular mechanisms that underlie the pathophysiology of major mental illnesses, such as schizophrenia and depression, is very important.
 It is possible to address some of the remaining fundamental questions by investigating novel actions of compounds currently in clinical use.
 A recent example is the report of a novel action of the neuroleptics clozapine and risperidone, via a heteromeric complex of 5-HT 2A and mGluR2 receptors.

-Neuroleptics have been in clinical use for schizophrenia since the 1950s.The hallmark of these first-generation drugs, including haloperidol and chlorpromazine, is antagonism of the dopamine D 2 receptor.
+Neuroleptics have been in clinical use for schizophrenia since the 1950s.
+The hallmark of these first-generation drugs, including haloperidol and chlorpromazine, is antagonism of the dopamine D 2 receptor.
 Since the late 1980s, the so-called atypical neuroleptics, such as clozapine, have been introduced.
 Compared with the first-generation drugs, the atypical neuroleptics show somewhat better efficacy for the negative symptoms and cognitive dysfunction associated with schizophrenia.
 Furthermore, these drugs are also clinically effective in patients with mood disorders.
-For example, quetiapine has been approved by the US Food and Drug Administration for the treatment of bipolar depression and is frequently prescribed off-label for depression, anxiety, sleep disturbance and obsessive-compulsive disorder.,, Therefore, in addition to D 2 antagonism, this newer class of drug appears to have additional modes of action.
+For example, quetiapine has been approved by the US Food and Drug Administration for the treatment of bipolar depression and is frequently prescribed off-label for depression, anxiety, sleep disturbance and obsessive-compulsive disorder.
+Therefore, in addition to D 2 antagonism, this newer class of drug appears to have additional modes of action.
 Among the atypical neuroleptics that share a high affinity for serotonin (5-HT 2A) but a relatively low affinity for dopamine (D 2) receptors, quetiapine has a further unique profile with a high affinity for histamine (H 1) and α1-adrenergic receptors.
 It is not well understood how the interplay of quetiapine's various receptor-binding activities affects molecular pathways and translates to clinical efficacy.
 Hence, it seems necessary to look beyond the effects of the individual receptors within quetiapine's known receptor-binding profile to understand its overall therapeutic mechanism.

 ---